7 - 10 days

 Turnaround time is defined as the usual number of days from the date of pickup of a specimen for testing to when the result is released to the ordering provider.
 In some cases, additional time should be allowed for additional confirmatory or additional reflex tests.
 Testing schedules may vary.

-Whole blood or LabCorp buccal swab kit (The buccal swab collection kit contains instructions for the use of a buccal swab.)
+Whole blood or Labcorp buccal swab kit (buccal swab collection kit contains 4 swabs and instructions for use of a buccal swab)

-7 mL whole blood or LabCorp buccal swab kit
+2 mL whole blood or one buccal swab kit (4 swabs)

 |Order Code||Order Code Name||Order Loinc||Result Code||Result Code Name||UofM||Result LOINC|